amerhukic/OrientationTracker/README.md

 DeviceOrientationDetector.shared.startDeviceOrientationTracking()
 ```

-You then have add an observer for the `OrientationTracker.deviceOrientationChangedNotification` and react to orientation changes:
+You then add an observer for the `OrientationTracker.deviceOrientationChangedNotification` and react to orientation changes:
 ```swift
 NotificationCenter.default.addObserver(self, selector: #selector(updateViews), name: DeviceOrientationDetector.deviceOrientationChangedNotification, object: nil)
 ```

+You can access the current orientation using the `currentDeviceOrientation` property.

 To stop receiving notifications use the `stopDeviceOrientationTracking` method:
 ```swift